joinmarket-webui/jam/CONTRIBUTING.md

 When running Jam in dev mode, additional Jam instances are provided by default.
 These instances can be used to set up different wallets and simulate collaborative transactions.
 A block explorer and RPC terminal are also available for directly interacting with the regtest node.

-Information on how to access these development features can be found on the _/dev-setup_ route at port 3000
+Information on how to access these development features can be found at [http://localhost:3000/dev-setup](http://localhost:3000/dev-setup).

 ## Reporting Issues